-Past is a logical value which, if it is true, specifies that the time and state values computed until now (what will eventually be the result of ode23 or ode45) are passed as additional input arguments to functions called during intergration.
+Past is a logical value which, if true, specifies that the time and state values computed until now (what will eventually be the result of ode23, ode45 or ode23s) are passed as additional input arguments to functions called during intergration.
 This is especially useful for delay differential equations (DDE), where the state at some time point in the past can be interpolated from the integration results accumulated until now with interp1.
-Assuming no additional parameters or PreArg (see below), functions must be defined as odeset AbsTol: 1e-6
+Assuming no additional parameters or PreArg (see below), functions must be defined as

 PreArg is a list of additional input arguments for all functions called during integration; they are placed before normal arguments.
-For example, if its value is {1, 'abc'}, the integrated function is called with fun(1, 'abc', t, y), the output function as outfun(1, 'abc', tn, yn), and so on.
+For example, if its value is {1,'abc'}, the integrated function is called as fun(1,'abc',t,y), the output function as outfun(1,'abc',tn,yn), and so on.

-Examples Default options
+Default options